rcook/beginning-practical-haskell/part02.md

             Blue
 ```

-When compiling source files, the same can be achieved by passing `-fwarn-incomplete-patterns` on the GHC command line or by inserting a "pragma" into the top of a source file as follows:
+When compiling source files, the same can be achieved by passing `-fwarn-incomplete-patterns` on the GHC command line, setting `ghc-options` in your project's [.cabal][cabaluserguide] or by inserting a "pragma" into the top of a source file as follows:

 ```haskell
 {-# OPTIONS_GHC -fwarn-incomplete-patterns #-}